claraswan/ceasarcipher/README.md

 CeasarCipher is a simple ceasar cipher script written in Python.
-You can use it to encode and decode messages in the form of strings, using a key of your choice in the form of an int.
+You can use it to encode and decode messages, using a key of your choice, in your terminal.
 The script is for use in a terminal.